What Is A Keyword?

 Search Intent

-Search intent means what a person is looking to find when they type a keyword into a search engine.
+Search intent refers to the purpose behind a user’s search query—what they’re hoping to find when they enter a keyword into a search engine.

 Long-Tail Keywords

-Long-tail keywords are more detailed search phrases that are usually longer.
+Long-tail keywords are longer, more specific search phrases that target a narrow audience.

 Here is a complete guide on Long-tail Keywords.
 Read this to get more insights.